The logarithmic Dirichlet Laplacian on Ahlfors regular spaces: Examples

 \subsection{Closed intervals}

 The metric-measure space in this subsection is the closed interval $[a,b]$ equipped with the Euclidean metric and the Lebesgue measure, which is clearly Ahlfors $1$-regular.

 An interesting first appearance of $\Ld$ can be traced back to the work of Tuck on slender-body potential theory in the 1960's \cite{T}.
-To be precise, the author did not consider the operator $\Ld$ nor did consider Ahlfors regular spaces, but rather found an interesting relation between the Legendre polynomials $p_n$ on $[-1,1]$ and the harmonic numbers
+To be precise, the author considered neither the operator $\Ld$ nor Ahlfors regular spaces, but rather found an interesting relation between the Legendre polynomials $p_n$ on $[-1,1]$ and the harmonic numbers

 Namely, Tuck proved that for every $n\in \mathbb N$ there is an equality